There are two main elements to the costs of your conveyancing transaction.

 You will have a period of six months from the date of our final written response and the end of our complaints procedure to lodge a formal complaint with the Legal Ombudsman.

-The Legal Ombudsman’s time limit for accepting a complaint is six years from the date of the act/omission, and three years from when the complainant should have known about the issue.
+The Legal Ombudsman’s time limit for accepting a complaint is one year from the date of the act/omission, and one year from when the complainant should have known about the issue.

 If you would like a copy of the firm’s written complaints procedure, this can be sent to you by the Practice Manager at your request.